ufoss-org/ufoss-website/docs/kotysa/queries.md

 ## Insert

-Insert some mapped objects in a database table
+Insert one or several mapped objects in a database table

 ```kotlin
 private val roleUser = Role("user")